Manifest Your Dreams witih This Fun "Future Self" Journaling Exercise

 Own it and revisit it often.
 Start your day by reading over what you wrote until it feels real to you.

-Repeat it out loud, play with the visualizations when you're waiting in line at the grocery store.
+Repeat it out loud, and play with the visualizations when you're waiting in line at the grocery store.
 Celebrate where you're headed!

 Thank you for stopping by and supporting Journaling is Self-Care LLC!
 The LLC part just became official today (Yay!)